kaushalag29/smart-portfolio/README.md

 - `npm run start` - Start production server
 - `npm run lint` - Run ESLint

+## Deployment

+This project is optimized for deployment on **Vercel** (recommended).

+### Quick Deploy to Vercel

+1. Push your code to GitHub
+2. Go to [vercel.com](https://vercel.com) and sign in with GitHub
+3. Import your repository
+4. Add environment variables:
+   - `NEXT_PUBLIC_GITHUB_TOKEN` - Your GitHub personal access token
+   - `GITHUB_USERNAME` - Your GitHub username
+5. Click Deploy

+**For detailed deployment instructions**, see [DEPLOYMENT.md](./DEPLOYMENT.md)

+### Why Vercel?

+- ✅ Free tier with 100GB bandwidth
+- ✅ Native Next.js support
+- ✅ Automatic deployments from GitHub
+- ✅ Supports API routes and Server Components
+- ✅ Built-in HTTPS and CDN

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.